tanjera/screeps/readme.md

 #### In-Colony Mining (Local Mining)
 Just like colonies are automatically run and populated with a preset population, so is local mining.
 Miners will spawn and mine based on room level (RCL)... low level colonies utilize miners (all-in-one mining creeps) and mid-level and high-level rooms utilize burrowers and carriers (seperate creeps for mining the source then carrying the energy to storage).

-#### What You Need To Do
+### What You Need To Do

+#### Place Construction Sites

 Though colonies and local mining currently run independently, **construction sites need to be placed manually, including spawns**.
-Higher level functions for colonies and spawning are available, such as spawning from an adjacent room (spawn_rooms), routing creeps through a complex series of rooms to assist another colony with spawning (spawn_route), and creating somewhat complex link systems in rooms that are only accessed by either miners or workers (link_definitions).
+Higher level functions for colonies and spawning are available, such as spawning from an adjacent room (spawn\_rooms), routing creeps through a complex series of rooms to assist another colony with spawning (spawn\_route), and creating somewhat complex link systems in rooms that are only accessed by either miners or workers (link\_definitions).
 For more information on this, please read the comments placed in main.js- they offer more instruction on how to set the parameters in your Memory.
 ...
 Though I aim to have colonies place construction sites automatically, that is not next on my list of automation tasks, unfortunately...

-Currently, sending a creep with a "claim" part to claim another room as your colony is not currently automated in any way...
-When you are ready to expand to another room, you can place a line in main.js to spawn a "reserver" it looks like

-`Sites.Reservation("orig_room", "target_room")`

-... once the reserver gets to the destination room controller, you can use the console to command the reserver to claim the room controller:

-`Game.getObjectById("creep_ID").claimController(Game.getObjectById("controller_ID"));`

-...
-In the future, I will be simplifying this a lot... soon...
+#### Colonize New Rooms

+When you are ready to expand to a new room (create a new "colony"), you can use a console command to commit a colonization request to Memory, which will automatically spawn a colonizer (as long as the sending colony has enough energy and extensions, at least RCL 4), and the colonizer will move to the room and claim the controller.
+If your colonizer will need to travel through 3+ rooms to get there, you may want to include a list\_route to make sure the colonizer takes the quickest route and to avoid pathfinding problems (list_route is a list of rooms in order that you want the creep to travel through, including the room\_from, room\_to, and everything in-between, e.g. ["W1N1", "W1N2", "W2N2", "W3N2"] ... but list\_route is optional).
+To place a colonization request:

+`colonize(room_from, room_target, [list_route])`

+Once the colonizer claims the new controller, the code-base will remove the colonization request from Memory and start running the new room as a standalone colony.
+At this point, you'll need to place a construction site for a spawn and set the colony's spawn\_rooms to a nearby colony so that it will send over workers to help build the colony's new spawn (and share the spawning burden, in the future).
+You can have as many spawn\_rooms as you'd like, though 1-2 should be just fine.
+To modify the spawn\_rooms field for a colony:

+`Memory.rooms.room\_name.spawn_rooms = ["room1"]`

+#### Remote Mining

 Although local mining is run automatically in any room you own a controller, remote mining still needs to be defined in main.js.
 To do that, you need to set up a line that looks like this: